Cysticercus: Discovery and naming system

-Cysticercus was discovered in the late 17th century CE as a parasitic bladder.
+Cysticercus was discovered in the late 17th century CE as a parasitic bladder worm.
 It was believed to be a different organism from the adult tapeworm (Taenia solium), but still closely related to tapeworms for their similar-looking scolices.
 Hence, it was given a proper scientific name Taenia cellulosae in 1800 by German naturalist Johann Friedrich Gmelin.
-At the same time, another German, Johann Zeder, had created a new genus Cysticercosis for a dog tapeworm.
+At the same time, another German, Johann Zeder, had created a new genus Cysticercus for a dog tapeworm.
 This genus was accepted for all bladder worms of Taenia.
-It became a tradition to refer to the larva of Taenia solium as Cysticercus cellulosae, that of beef tapeworm (T. saginata) as Cysticercus bovis, that of sheep tapeworm (T. ovis) as Cysticercus ovis, that of ruminant tapeworm (T. krabbei) as Cysticercus tarandi, and that of the dog tapeworm (T. crassiceps) as Cysticercus longicollis.
+It became a tradition to refer to the larvae of Taenia solium as Cysticercus cellulosae, that of beef tapeworm (T. saginata) as Cysticercus bovis, that of sheep tapeworm (T. ovis) as Cysticercus ovis, that of ruminant tapeworm (T. krabbei) as Cysticercus tarandi, and that of the dog tapeworm (T. crassiceps) as Cysticercus longicollis.
 Though this system of naming is now scientifically unacceptable, it is still widely used, particularly for description of the infections by the different species.